bitnami/containers/bitnami/owncloud/README.md

 # Restoring a backup

-To restore your application using backed up data simply mount the folder with Owncloud data in the container.
+To restore your application using backed up data simply mount the folder with ownCloud data in the container.
 See [persisting your application](#persisting-your-application) section for more info.

 # Contributing